As the Vatican financial scandal case resumes, a Cardinal is on trial.

 Prosecutors created a picture of dangerous investments with little or no oversight, as well as double-dealing by outside consultants and insiders entrusted with the Secretariat of State’s financial interests, ahead of the trial.

-The current lawsuit dates back to 2013, when the Secretariat borrowed more than $200 million, primarily from Credit Suisse, to invest in a Luxembourg vehicle run by Raffaele Mincione, an Italian-Swiss businessman.

-The money was split in half, with half going for stock market purchases and the other half going into a portion of the building on London’s Sloane Avenue.

-Prosecutors claim Mincione invested the funds in high-risk projects.
+“Actors in a rotten predatory” are the main defendants.
 Brief News from Washington Newsday.